 Mrs. Kerr, Mrs. Beard and Mrs. Fleming are the named school staff who deal with Child Protection issues.
-Mr McGowan and Mrs. Bowen are trained at the same level for Nursery and after school provision.
-However, all staff have training at L1.
+Mrs McGowan and Mrs. Bowen are trained at the same level for Nursery and after school provision.
+However, all staff have child protection Level 1 training.